Foso/Jetpack-Compose-Playground/docs/material/alertdialog.md

 # AlertDialog

 !!! info
-    This is the API of version dev09.
+    This is the API of 1.0.0-alpha07.
 Newer versions may have a different one

 <p align="center">
   <img src ="../../images/material/alertdialog/AlertDialogSample.png"  height=100 width=300/>